develephant/phaser-node-kit/README.md

 pnkit [init|watch|clean]
 ```

-## Getting Started
+## Insert Coin

-It takes only two steps to start making games with Phaser Node Kit:
+It takes only two steps to start making games with _Phaser Node Kit_:

-_Run the initialization in a folder of your choice_
+  1. Run the initialization in a folder of your choosing: `pnkit init`

-`pnkit init`

-_Start the watch server_

-`pnkit watch`
+  2. Start the watch server and build on file updates: `pnkit watch`

-> The url for viewing your game is http://localhost:5550.
+The "live" build of your game can be found at: http://localhost:5550.

 ## Documentation